Jazzi Barnum-Bobb

-Jazzi Barnum-Bobb (born 15 September 1995) is an English-born Saint Vincentian footballer who plays as a defender for Chelmsford City.
+Jazzi Barnum-Bobb (born 15 September 1995) is a footballer who plays as a defender for Billericay Town.
+Born in England, he plays for the Saint Vincent and the Grenadines national team.

 Club career

 Early career

 Born in Enfield, London, Barnum-Bobb was signed for Watford's academy, spending two years there before being released in 2014.
 During his time at Watford, he achieved 11 A* GCSE passes from the highly rated Harefield Academy in Uxbridge.

 Cardiff City

 After being released from Watford, Barnum-Bobb was signed by Cardiff City on a one-year junior contract by manager Ole Gunnar Solskjær in the summer of 2014.
 Barnum-Bobb made his debut for the club against Coventry City in the League Cup in August 2014.
 He started the match and played 66 minutes before being substituted for Mats Møller Dæhli as Cardiff won 2–1.
 On 13 October 2015 he joined Newport County on an initial one-month loan, subsequently extended until 7 January 2016.
 He made his Football League debut for Newport on 17 October 2015 in a League Two match versus Portsmouth.
 At the end of the 2015–16 season, Barnum-Bobb was not offered a new contract by Cardiff and was subsequently released.